Simplicius Simplicissimus (opera)

 Des Simplicius Simplicissimus Jugend is a German-language opera by Karl Amadeus Hartmann to a libretto by Hermann Scherchen, Wolfgang Petzet and the composer after Jakob von Grimmelhausen's picaresque novel Simplicius Simplicissimus.
-The opera was written 1934-1935 structured in three acts and more scenes, to which was added in 1939 an overture in homage to Prokofiev, and premiered in 1948.
-It was extensively revised as Simplicius Simplicissimus in 1957.
+Written between 1934 and 1935, it is divided into three acts and more scenes.
+Hartmann's overture, written to add in 1939, is an homage to composer Sergei Prokofiev.
+After its 1948 premiere, Hartmann extensively revised it as Simplicius Simplicissimus in 1957.